Sarai at Toria

 Raghu and Joanna are not just passionate conservationists but foodies also - you will certainly not go hungry

 The Sarai at Toria was set up by a husband and wife partnership Joanna and Raghu who have visions for conservation and a passion for wildlife.
-They are both also enthusiastic 'foodies' so your meals is a major focus of their hospitality and you certainly won't go hungry!
+They are both also enthusiastic foodies so the cuisine here is a major focus of their hospitality.

 The property is based on the Ken River amidst beautiful unspoiled countryside which stretches out for as far as the eye can see from the homely little cottages that you will be staying in.
 There are options for alfresco dining all around the property and lovely hideaway areas for reading and relaxing in the small patch of forest behind the cottages.